 Replying to Offers

-All being well, particularly if you have chosen your universities carefully, you will receive offers from your five UCAS choices.
+Once you have chosen your universities, you could receive up to five offers from your UCAS choices.

 You can hold onto any offer you receive until all your chosen universities have made their decisions and then you have to choose which one(s) you want to accept.